-The Special Purpose Local Option Sales Tax Fund is used to account for resources restricted for the acquisition or construction of specific capital projects and items.
-The reporting entity includes only one capital project fund and it is used to account for the acquisition of capital assets with the 1% special purpose local sales tax ("SPLOST") proceeds.
+The Special Purpose Local Option Sales Tax ("SPLOST") Fund is used to account for resources restricted for the acquisition or construction of specific capital projects and items.
+The reporting entity includes only one capital project fund and it is used to account for the acquisition of capital assets with the 1% SPLOST proceeds.